cristianoliveira/awesome4girls/README.md

 ### Ruby
   - [Rails Bridge](http://www.railsbridge.org/)

     Workshops are a free and fun way to get started or level up with Rails, Ruby, and other web technologies.
-Our events focus on increasing diversity in tech, so that people of all backgrounds can feel welcome and comfortable in our industry.
+Our events focus on increasing diversity in tech so that people of all backgrounds can feel welcome and comfortable in our industry.

   - [RailsGirls](http://railsgirls.com/)

-    Multinacional community to give tools for girls and women to build their ideas.
+    Multinational community to give tools for girls and women to build their ideas.

   - [RailsGirls Summer of Code](http://railsgirlssummerofcode.org/)